 The objective of the team is to oversee and allocate resources for all aspects of the Company's Technical and Backstage Management.

-- provides technical support and co-ordination for the running of seasons;
+- provides technical support to the Artistic Team;

 - co-ordinates the crewing (the recruitment of production teams) for productions;

-- ensures that we conform to safety standards;
+- ensures that the Tower conforms to safety standards;

 - provides additional support for technical and backstage crews;

 - encourages new members to become involved in backstage work, developing their skills and experience.

 The Team meets about once every 6 weeks to co-ordinate our plans, discuss forthcoming productions and cry on each other's shoulders.